 - Up to 15-hours of battery life.
 Graphics...

 The E15 E5-576G-81GD is one of the newest laptops from the top-notch Aspire series released by Acer.
 It is designed to suit the needs of every business person and everyone in search of up-to-date hardware at a decent price.

 The design of the Acer Aspire E15 laptop is somewhat traditional and looks like a business laptop.
 It has a sturdy chassis without the exterior part having a good feeling and looking nice to touch.
 It comes with a separate lid that ensures quick and easy access to the RAM and hard drive slots.

-The keyboard is quite satisfying to use especially if you use it to type and write a lot of content.
+The keyboard is quite satisfying to use consider it among the best laptops under 800 bucks.
 The touchpad is also impressive as it gives a quick and smooth response to commands by your finger.

 One of the most interesting hardware components of this laptop is the CPU.
 It features the modern Intel Core i7-8550U.
 It forms part of the striking 8th generation of Intel Chips and makes use of the Kaby Lake R micro-architecture.
 It has a 1.8 GHz clock frequency with a turbo boost of up to 4.0 GHz.
 This is an indication of how versatile Intel Chips are.